 In 2017, with the help of a grant from NH DOT, SNHPC completed a Town-wide Road Surface Management Study (RSMS).
-The RSMS is intended to help prioritize the road work projects listed in Table 10.
+The RSMS was intended to help prioritize the road work projects listed in Table 10.
 In 2018, the Road Agent and Board of Selectmen also agreed to hire a private firm, StreetScan, to augment the data collected under the RSMS.
-The Highway Department is now budgeting so StreetScan can update their survey annually.
-And, it is expected that the identified road and culvert repair projects will be reviewed and reprioritized annually.
+StreetScan's data collection turned out to have greater details and less subjectivity than the RSMS.
+The Highway Department is now budgeting so StreetScan can update their survey every two years.
+However, the identified road and culvert repair projects are reviewed and reprioritized annually.